How to set up and configure the Linkbreakers MCP server

 Yes, the MCP server at https://mcp.linkbreakers.com is provided free to all Linkbreakers users.
 Standard API rate limits apply based on your workspace plan.

-Can multiple team members use the same workspace token?
+Can multiple team members use the same MCP server?

 • Better audit trails (know who made which changes)